nasa/cumulus/docs/workflows/cumulus-task-message-flow.md

 A full **Cumulus Message** has the following keys:

 * **`cumulus_meta`:** System runtime information that should generally not be touched outside of Cumulus library code or the Cumulus Message Adapter.
 Stores meta information about the workflow such as the state machine name and the current workflow execution's name.
 This information is used to look up the current active task.
-The name of the current active task is used to look up the corresponding task's config in `workflow_config`.
+The name of the current active task is used to look up the corresponding task's config in `task_config`.
 * **`meta`:** Runtime information captured by the workflow operators.
 Stores execution-agnostic variables.
 * **`payload`:** Payload is runtime information for the tasks.